kikuchiyo/device_connection_en/certificatebased_authentication.md

 1c.
 The IoT Hub receives and stores the X.509 certificate.

-### 2. Edge acquires X.509 certificate
+### 2. Edge Acquires X.509 Certificate
 ![image](media/certificate_service_secure_communication_02.png)
 2a.
-Edge设备出厂预烧录了产品证书（`ProductKey`，`ProductSecret`），edge设备序列号（SN）。设备上电联网以后，上报产品证书以及序列号至云端去动态激活。如果云端鉴权认证通过，会返回`DeviceSecret`给edge。
+Before leaving the factory, the Edge devices are pre-burned with a product certificate (`ProductKey` and `ProductSecret`) as well as a device serial number (SN).
+When powered on and connected to the network, the device will report its product certificate and serial number to the cloud for dynamic activation.
+The cloud will return the `DeviceSecret` to the Edge if the authentication is successful.

-2b. 在IoT Hub上使用edge设备序列号作为`DeviceKey`预注册edge设备，可以在EnOS控制台注册设备，也可以通过调用REST API接口注册设备。
+2b.
+On the IoT Hub, the serial number of the Edge device is used as the `DeviceKey` to pre-register the Edge device.
+The device can be registered either via the EnOS Console or by calling the REST API.

 2c.
-The edge receives the responses from the IoT Hub, creates key pairs and CSR, calls the API to get its X.509 certificate, 同时使用设备三元组登录至云端，设备的第一次登录会激活该设备.
+The Edge receives the responses from the IoT Hub, creates key pairs and CSR, and calls the API to get its X.509 certificate.
+Meanwhile, the device trigraph is used to log the device in to the cloud, and the device will be activated upon its first login.

 2d.
 The IoT Hub receives the CSR from the edge, after verifing its identity, forward the CSR to the EnOS CA.